Advisory Services

 In reverse charge mechanism, the recipient of the goods or services is liable to pay GST in place of the supplier.

-Under this article we will cover the following:
+In this article we will cover the following:

 We hope that this article will be able to solve all your queries regarding the reverse charge mechanism under GST.

-According to Sec 9(4) of CGST Act[1], under the reverse charge mechanism registered taxpayer is liable to pay tax as registered person purchases goods or services from an unregistered dealer.
+According to Sec 9(4) of CGST Act[1], under the reverse charge mechanism registered taxpayer is liable to pay tax as a registered person purchases goods or services from an unregistered dealer.
 The entire provisions of the Act will apply as the recipient of the goods or services is liable to pay tax.

 The provisions of reverse charge will be attracted if purchases exceed Rs.
 5000 from unregistered dealers in a single day.
-To verify whether the reverse charge is applicable, the limit has to be evaluated on daily basis.
+To verify whether the reverse charge is applicable, the limit has to be evaluated on a daily basis.

 Now let’s try to understand with an example:

-The registered taxpayer has to analyze the profit and loss accounts on daily basis in order to evaluate whether the transactions fall under the reverse charge mechanism (RCM).
+The registered taxpayer has to analyze the profit and loss accounts on a daily basis in order to evaluate whether the transactions fall under the reverse charge mechanism (RCM).

 Under GST, when supply is made by unregistered dealers reverse charge mechanism will be applicable.

-The following must be carefully examined which are entered in your profit and loss account, for the purpose of evaluation of transaction under Reverse Charge Mechanism (RCM) under section 9 (4);
+The following must be carefully examined, which are entered in your profit and loss account, for the purpose of evaluation of transaction under Reverse Charge Mechanism (RCM) under section 9 (4);

 Excluding the following:

-However, prior to the claiming of Input Tax Credit certain conditions must be considered under reverse charge mechanism RCM:
+However, prior to the claiming of Input Tax Credit certain conditions must be considered under the reverse charge mechanism RCM:

-According to section 17(5), credit cannot be availed on blocked credits although the tax is paid on the basis of the reverse charge mechanism.
+According to section 17(5), credit cannot be availed on blocked credits, although the tax is paid on the basis of the reverse charge mechanism.
 For Instance: motor vehicles, Foods & beverages, Works contract, etc.

 In case of such goods or services which are exempted from tax, the provisions of the reverse charge mechanism will not be applicable as per section 9 (4).

 If the total purchases from unregistered dealer exceed Rs.
-5000 then the next question arises that how to pay tax under reverse charge mechanism.
+5000 then the next question arises how to pay tax under the reverse charge mechanism.
 Under the reverse charge mechanism, GST cannot be collected from the supplier or service provider.

 Therefore business entities always prefer to deal with registered dealers as it helps in ease of doing business and it eliminates complications.
 Unregistered dealers might register themselves voluntarily in order to maintain market share and sustain competition.